Sombiri/DNAsmart/README.md

 ```bash
 npm install
 ```
-to install the tool and its Dependencies.\
+to install the tool and its Dependencies.

 In the project directory, you can run:

 ```bash
 npm start
 ```
-Runs the app in the development mode.\
+Runs the tool on your local server.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Evaluation
 This repository contains the evaluation Implementation which is used to test the usage of the tool.
 The evaluation is divided into two steps: the training step and the testing step.
-The training step is used in order to get familiar with the interacting features of the tool.
+The training step is used in order to get familiar with the interactive features of the tool.
 For each step of the evaluation, there are questions about the usage of the tool.
-In the training step, hints are provided alongside with the questions.
+In the training step, hints are provided alongside with the questions to help the user with the usage of the tool.
+The questions for each step can be found [here]()

 ### General Usage
 1. Install and run the tool on your PC